arzoo14/arzoo14.github.io/_posts/2020-12-2-wrapping-up-gsod-2020.md

 </p>

 <p style='text-align: justify;'>
-So, In the end, I would like to express my sincere gratitude to my mentors - Nathan Scott and Andreas Gerstmayr for their constant support and guidance.
+So, in the end, I would like to express my sincere gratitude to my mentors - Nathan Scott and Andreas Gerstmayr for their constant support and guidance.
 They were always around and had solutions to any issue that I faced.
 I would also like to thank Peter Portante for his guidance on the pbench guides.
 I would continue with him on adding more content to the pbench guides.
 </p>

 <p style='text-align: justify;'>